 Here’s an example of a single choice question:

-For both of these types of questions, it’s important always to include an “Other” option, where people can write whatever fits their situation, as it’s impossible to cover all the options possible.
+It’s important always to include an “Other” option, where people can write whatever fits their situation, as it’s impossible to cover all the options possible

 Likert scale questions